agmcleod/website/_posts/2021-03-21-building-a-rest-and-web-socket-api-with-actix.md

 log = "0.4.0"
 ```

-We won't need all of these right away, but essentially we are providing the base actix crates we need for this application, futures for working with async code.
+We won't need all of these right away, but we are specifying the base actix crates we need for this application, futures for working with async code.
 Both in the application and in tests.
 Handling environment variables, so we don't need to have keys and host names hardcoded.
 And some good ol fashioned logging.

 Let's set things up in `server/src/main.rs`.